Best Mosquito Repellent for Your Yard

 There are several things to consider when selecting a mosquito repellent for your lawn or outdoor use.
 Some of these are: do you have children and pets playing in your yard, do you have areas of standing water, do you live at a high altitude, is it rainy and windy, and do you want to use harsh chemicals?

-Here are the salient points on the various methods of mosquito pest control taking these points into account.
+Here are the salient points on the various methods of killing mosquitoes taking these points into account.

 Natural Mosquito Repellent for Yard Area